 - If you are growing lettuce or kale in a trough, you can plant them closer than the instructions say – try 4” apart.
 The plants will be smaller but just as good.
 Plan in succession so you get to eat your greens at various times during the growing seasons.

 - Homemade compost is important to ensure good soil for your container gardens.
-If you don’t have access to a compost, the only other option for container potting soil is Sea Soil Container Garden Mix.
-Unfortunately this is made with fish waste from fish farms, wood waste from pulp mills, coconut husks, perlite, and some mineral additives.
-This was the only bagged mix Matthew knew of that has enough nutrients to grow vegetables if you don’t have access to a compost.*
+If you don’t have access to compost, the only other option for container potting soil is Sea Soil Container Garden Mix.
+Unfortunately, this is made with fish waste from fish farms, wood waste from pulp mills, coconut husks, perlite, and some mineral additives.
+This was the only bagged mix Matthew knew of that has enough nutrients to grow vegetables if you don’t have access to compost.*

 - Water!
 This is super important!
 On average plants need to be watered every second day.
 Water daily when it is hot out.
 Best to water your plants in the evening so the water does not evaporate.

 Rachel Dickens, The Conscious Dietitian, is a Registered Dietitian and Certified Diabetes Educator.
 She graduated with her Masters in Nutrition and Dietetics in 2010 from Griffith University.
-She strives to provide evidence-based nutrition information with a focus on plant-based nutrition, and share some of her favourite seasonal recipes and sustainable eating tips.
+She strives to provide evidence-based nutrition information with a focus on plant-based nutrition and share some of her favourite seasonal recipes and sustainable eating tips.